traefik/traefik/docs/content/migration/v2-to-v3-details.md

 #### Access logs

-In v3, the `ServiceUrl` field is not an object anymore but a string representation.
+In v3, the `ServiceURL` field is not an object anymore but a string representation.
 An update may be required if you index access logs.

 ## Dynamic Configuration Changes